1 Day Moment in Monaco

 A quick 4 minute jaunt down Avenue Princess Grace will bring you to the Princess Grace Japanese Garden.
 Serving as a tribute to Grace Kelly, the former Hollywood actress who became a princess, this space of quiet reflection embodies her love for nature and beauty.
 A symbol of international friendship and cultural exchange, the garden blends Monegasque and Japanese ideals as imagined by landscape architect, Yasuo Beppu.

 When walking around the area, you’ll find traditional Japanese elements such as stone lanterns, bridges, and a tea house.
 Its meticulous design follows the principles of Japanese garden aesthetics, emphasizing tranquility and harmony with nature.
-It’s no surprise that native Japanese plant species were carefully curated within the landscaping, including bamboo, maples, and cherry trees, alongside ponds and streams that support aquatic life.
+It’s no surprise that native Japanese plant species were carefully curated within the landscaping, including bamboo, maple, and cherry trees alongside ponds and streams which support aquatic life.
 This biodiversity contributes to a vibrant ecosystem fostering a peaceful retreat in the urban setting of Monaco.

 If you’re seeking more natural solace reminiscent of a different continent, consider stopping by the Little Africa Gardens on your walk back to the casino.
 Established in the early 20th century, this is another environmental development which reflects the principality's ongoing efforts to beautify and utilize its limited space creatively while reflecting a variety of cultural influences in its role as a cosmopolitan hub.
 Directly next to this floral feature is yet another garden space, this time dedicated to the famous casino and thus bearing the name Casino Gardens.